acailic/acailic.github.io/_notes/aws-das-review-6.md

 - Federation lets users outside of AWS to assume temporary role for accessing AWS resources.
 - These users assume identity provided access role.
 - Federation assumes a form of 3rd party authentication
+• LDAP
+• Microsoft Active Directory (~= SAML)
+• Single Sign On
+• Open ID
+• Cognito
+- Using federation, you don’t need to create IAM users (user management is outside of AWS)
+### SAML Federation For Enterprises
+- To integrate Active Directory / ADFS with AWS (or any SAML 2.0)
+- Provides access to AWS Console or CLI (through temporary creds)
+-  No need to create an IAM user for each of your employees